chainguard-images/images/images/vault/README.md

     tag: "latest"
 ```

-Assuming this values are saved in `cgr\_values.yaml`, you should be able to run:
+Assuming these values are saved in `cgr_values.yaml`, you should be able to run:

 ```
 helm install vault hashicorp/vault --values cgr_values.yaml